sammhow/rrc-pc/README.md

 - 2x 12v-5v converters - one for RPi power the other for a powered USB hub
 - 12v-3v converter to trigger power-off counter.

+Recommended

+- Physical switch to be able to reboot RPi if needed

 Optional hardware
 - TTL serial cable for RoverGauge
 - DVB receiver for DAB radio
+- Temperature probe for outside and or inside temps

 Software
 - Lollypop - off line media